Terreii/hoodie-plugin-store-crypto/README.md

 cryptoStore.removeAll(filterFunction)
 ```

 Remove all documents.
-If a `filterFunction` is passed, it will filter out every document, that should not be removed and encrypted.
+If a `filterFunction` gets passed, it will behave like Array.prototype.filter.
+The resulting documents will get then removed and encrypted.

 Argument| Type  | Description      | Required
 --------|-------|--------------------------|----------